incubyte/incubyte.github.io/content/blog/bdd-case-study.md

 ## Implementing Behavior Driven Deployment methodologies to get better Software out the door - a case study

 Over the years, the software development process has seen a massive change of pace.
-Through ideation, design, development, testing and implementation all the processes involve multiple teams.
+Through ideation, design, development, testing, and implementation, all processes involve multiple skills, which have traditionally been served through multiple teams.
 These groups have varied responsibilities and need to work in a cohesive manner to achieve the end goal.

 ## Bogged down by Waterfall: